Trending Stock On Spotlight: Inovio Pharmaceuticals, (INO)

-Inovio Pharmaceuticals, (INO) jumped 12.74% with the finishing price of $12.65 in Monday Trading Session.
-The stock price showed -62.56% negative in value from one year high price and revealed 477.62% upward in value from its one year low price.
-In the recent week Inovio Pharmaceuticals, stock price volatility was noted 15.64% while for the last month volatility was seen at 8.58%.
-Its Average True Range (ATR) shows a number of 1.
+Inovio Pharmaceuticals, (INO) plunged -8.37% with the finishing price of $11.77 in Tuesday Trading Session.
+The stock price showed -65.15% negative in value from one year high price and revealed 423.33% upward in value from its one year low price.
+In the recent week Inovio Pharmaceuticals, stock price volatility was noted 14.13% while for the last month volatility was seen at 8.91%.
+Its Average True Range (ATR) shows a number of 1.05.
 Return on assets (ROA) results to -52.70%.
 While Return on investment (ROI) reached to -137.90%.

 Analysts contributed mean rating at 2.7.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.